 In partnership with the Corps, the LCBP hosts periodic workshops for potential partners and local sponsors.
-The goal of the workshop is to share information on priority areas of concern (Opportunities of Action) for the Lake Champlain watershed; and further explain the Section 542 authority, sponsor requirements, eligible activities, and the project selection process.
+The goal of the workshop is to share information on priority areas of concerns (Opportunities of Action) for the Lake Champlain watershed; and further explain the Section 542 authority, sponsor requirements, eligible activities, and the project selection process.

 The workshop announcement is issued and distributed throughout the Lake Champlain region by the LCBP.
-The workshops will be held periodically by LCBP and USACE personnel as long as federal funding is available for the Program.
+The workshops began in 2005 and will be held twice per year as long as federal funding is available for the Program.